sfu-ireceptor/sandbox/mhc2airr/README.md

 ## Load the data

-Load the data into an AIRR repository, assuming you have access to the repository directly, you can then run the iReceptor Turnkey update_metadata script on each file generated to update the subject MHC.
+Load the data into an AIRR repository, assuming you have access to the repository directly.
+You can run the iReceptor Turnkey update_metadata script on each file generated to update the subject MHC for each repertoire in the repository.
 ```
 update_metadata.sh repertoire output/XXX.json
 ```